-Prerequisites: PSY 0700, PSY 0710, PSY 0715, PSY 0735, PSY 0750
+Prerequisites: PSY 0700, PSY 0710, PSY 0715, PSY 0735, PSY 0750 or permission of Program Director.

 PSY 0805 Practicum in School Psychology: Applied Skills (3 credits)

 The 150 hour practicum is designed to facilitate the development of competencies in the areas of assessment, consultation, and intervention with expanded populations in varied settings.
 Candidates will complete psychoeducational evaluations, as well as intervention case studies for students with academic, behavioral, and social emotional difficulties.